davidellavalle/Amazon-Ecommerce/README.md

 **B2B (Business-to-Business)** - The largest form of Ecommerce.
 Buyer and seller 2 different entities, similar to manufacturer issuing goods to retailer.
 **B2C (Business-to-Consumer)** - In this case the business and the consumer have a direct trade and interaction.
 The sale of good or services is directly with the final customer.
 **C2B (Consumer-to-Business)** - Exact inverse of the traditional model in which companies offer goods and services to consumers.
 Eg. The author of a piece of content offers a link to an online business, thus facilitating the purchase of a product (e.g. a book on Amazon.com), for which the author could receive part of the earnings.
-**C2C (Consumer-to-Consumer)** - The opportunity offered by several websites like Ebay to sell unused or redondant stuff online thanks to payment systems like Paypal.
+**C2C (Consumer-to-Consumer)** - The opportunity offered by several websites like Ebay to sell unused or redundant stuff online thanks to payment systems like Paypal.

 What are the three top Ecommerce businesses in Europe?